What Is a B2B Buying Journey Map?

 Gartner and Forrester produce useful frameworks for executives, but not enough for operators.
 Their research on committee size, cycle length trends, and digital buying preferences offers important benchmarks for strategic planning.
 Where analyst frameworks fall short is practical application.

-A boardroom-level insight that "buying groups involve 6 to 10 decision-makers" doesn't tell marketing which stakeholder to target with which content at which stage.
-It doesn't tell sales when to engage technical evaluators versus executive sponsors.
+Knowing that "buying groups involve 6 to 10 decision-makers" is a boardroom-level insight.
+Marketing still needs to know which stakeholder to target with which content at which stage.
+Sales still needs to know when to engage technical evaluators versus executive sponsors, and no analyst report answers that question at the activation level.

 The Starr Conspiracy bridges that gap by connecting analyst insights to executable demand generation strategy.
 Analysts describe behavior.
-We build the artifact your revenue team actually runs.
-That means taking foundational research and producing practitioner-ready artifacts: stakeholder maps, content matrices, signal taxonomies, and activation playbooks.
+We build the artifact your revenue team actually runs, and that means taking foundational research and producing practitioner-ready artifacts: stakeholder maps, content matrices, signal taxonomies, and activation playbooks.

 Who Is on the Buying Committee at Each Stage?